-Journeys are 7 days and 6 nights, and include all meals prepared by an on-board chef and featuring fresh local ingredients.
-For the Prince William Sound and Kenai Peninsula adventures, enjoy the convenience of transportation (either by rail or by air) arranged to and from Anchorage to the M/V Sea Star port of call (Seward, Whittier or Homer).
-As a bonus, you can arrange to spend a few extra days at any of these locations either before or after your cruise adventure.
+Southcentral Alaska journeys are 5 days and 4 nights, and include all meals prepared by an on-board chef and featuring fresh local ingredients.
+For the Prince William Sound and Kenai Peninsula adventures, enjoy the convenience of rail transportation arranged to and from Anchorage to the M/V Sea Star port of call (Seward or Whittier).
+As a bonus, you can arrange to spend a few extra days at either of these locations either before or after your cruise adventure.

 Prince William Sound - Rail and Sail Adventure

-This enchanting journey gives you an entire week within the elegant and beautiful Prince William Sound, which is peppered with hidden coves, perfect kayaking spots and an incredible assortment of wildlife that invites you to stretch your naturalist muscles.
+This enchanting journey explores the elegant and beautiful Prince William Sound, which is peppered with hidden coves, perfect kayaking spots and an incredible assortment of wildlife that invites you to stretch your naturalist muscles.
 The Sound is known for amazing tidewater glaciers that spill from on high down to the water’s edge and M/V Sea Star brings you up close and personal with many of them.
 A vantage point on deck is an ideal spot to watch for massive chunks of ice calving into the water, creating a powerful and compelling display.
-Otters, seals, and shorebirds are frequent, with occasional black bear sightings as well.
+If conditions allow, you might even be lucky enough to take a hike right up to Harriman glacier, exploring a landscape carved out over the years by the movement of the massive ice.
+Otters, seals, porpoises and shorebirds are frequent, with occasional black bear sightings as well.
 Sailing options include Whittier to Seward, Seward to Whittier, or a round-trip choice beginning and ending in Whittier (each including train transportation to/from Anchorage).
-Enjoy this Prince William Sound journey in June or in August.
+Enjoy this Prince William Sound journey May thru August.

 The sheer rock cliffs of the rugged Kenai Peninsula tower hundreds of feet into the air, inviting you to explore the primeval landscape of Kenai Fjords National Park.
 Heed this call and visit grand beauties such as Northwestern, Aialik and McCarty glaciers.
 Anchored nearby, with the engine quieted, you’ll hear the continuous crackle of 10,000-year-old ice.
 Often there are no other boats nearby on this journey, creating a private show of calving ice, aerial shorebird tricks, cavorting sea lions, and even feeding whales.
-As you make your way around the Kenai Peninsula, the steep shoreline draws you in, insisting that you keep watch for more wonders waiting around each corner.
-Travel in either direction, from Seward to Homer or the reverse.
-The Kenai Peninsula Grand Explorer’s Adventure is available from June into July.
+As you make your way through this gorgeous National Park, the steep shoreline draws you in, insisting that you keep watch for more wonders waiting around each corner.
+Travel roundtrip out of Seward with train transportation to/from Anchorage included in your fare.
+The Kenai Fjords National Park Grand Explorer’s Adventure is available from June into July.

 If you want to explore Alaska’s famed Inside Passage, this cruise is the best way to see the sights quickly and, on a budget, with options for a 3-day, 4-day or 8-day journey.
-Join the crew as they take M/V Sea Star from Seattle to Alaska in mid-May, or from Alaska back to Seattle in mid-September.
-The Seattle to/from Ketchikan leg follows a 24/7 steaming schedule and so there won’t be stops for excursions like kayaking or beachcombing, but you will be able to see witness the dramatic coastline and keep an eye out for exciting marine life along the way.
-But then as you transit from Ketchikan to Petersburg and on to Sitka, there will be some time for exploration, as you visit small coves or inlets.
+Join the crew as they take M/V Sea Star from Seattle to Alaska in May, or from Alaska back to Seattle in early September.
+The Seattle to/from Ketchikan leg follows a 24/7 steaming schedule and so there won’t be stops for excursions like kayaking or beachcombing, but you will be able to witness the dramatic coastline and keep an eye out for exciting marine life along the way.
+But then as you transit from Ketchikan to Petersburg and on to Sitka, there might be some time for exploration, with short stops at small coves or inlets.
 And this journey is perfect for those who want to expand their maritime education as special focus is given to bringing you into the piloting experience.
 You can play a part in navigation planning, discuss insider knowledge of the area and even take a turn at the wheel.
 There is something for everyone, whatever your interest or experience level.
 When heading to Alaska, you can choose how far your journey takes you up the Alaska Marine Highway, ending either in Ketchikan (3-day cruise), Petersburg (4-day cruise) or Sitka (8-day cruise).
 With exclusive sailing dates, we recommend that you book this journey well in advance.

 On large cruise ships, guests often talk about the abundance and variety of food.
 On board the M/V Sea Star, tasty cuisine is abundant but not excessive – it’s the fuel for your adventures and you’ll never go hungry!
-Snacks, coffee, tea, and water are available throughout the day and lunch is usually lighter fare on the go.
-It could be a packed meal you can enjoy on a day hike or could be hot soup while watching a glacier!
-A hearty breakfast and plated gourmet dinner with salad, entrée and dessert are offered while at anchor.
+Snacks, coffee, tea, water and a selection of beverages are available throughout the day and lunch is usually lighter fare on the go.
+It could be a packed meal you can enjoy on a day hike or hot soup and freshly baked bread while watching a glacier!
+A hearty breakfast and plated gourmet dinner with appetizer, entrée and dessert are offered while at anchor.
 Fine wines and beer are served with dinner, and you can bring additional alcoholic options on board if desired.
 Before your journey begins, you can provide information on your dietary needs or allergies, which are all taken into account for meal planning.
-An emphasis on local options means you can expect fresh seafood, along with quality meats, vegetables, herbs and delicious pastries.
+An emphasis on local options means you can expect fresh seafood, along with quality meats, vegetables, herbs, gourmet coffee and delicious pastries.

 About M/V Sea Star

 Relax on the foredeck and enjoy a 240-degree view.
 A large cushioned settee seats up to 10, although if there’s a whale in sight, you’ll be at the rail watching for incredible displays.
-Inside, the dining salon and main salon are inviting spaces for hanging out over a meal or drink, sharing photos, and making plans for the next days’ adventure while enjoying views out the large windows.
+Inside, the dining salon and main salon are inviting spaces for hanging out over a meal or drink, enjoying a playlist seemingly matched to the environment, sharing photos, and making plans for the next days’ adventure while enjoying views out the large bay windows.

-Throughout the journey, the crew will shut off engines and generator when possible, so you can enjoy the quiet of your incredible surroundings, along with increased opportunities for wildlife sightings.
+Throughout the journey, the crew will shut off engines and generator when possible and always at night, so you can enjoy the quiet of your incredible surroundings, along with increased opportunities for wildlife sightings.

 There is no wi-fi, so relish the luxury of time away from the “real world” to enjoy the magical world offered by wild coastal Alaska.

-The crew places a priority on safety, and M/V Sea Star is fully equipped with all appropriate equipment and redundant systems: a 30-man emergency raft, two emergency position-indicating radio beacons, two radars, three GPS units, two chart plotters, a medical first responder with AED on board and satellite communications for Coast Guard consults as needed.
+The crew places a priority on safety, and M/V Sea Star is fully equipped with all appropriate equipment and redundant systems: two skiffs, a 30-person emergency raft, two emergency position-indicating radio beacons, two radars, four GPS units, two chart plotters, a medical first responder with AED on board and satellite communications for Coast Guard consults as needed.

 More about North Pacific Expeditions